3.E.1: Bigfoot JSON

 There is no need to deploy this exercise for now.
 We will build on it in upcoming Bigfoot exercises and replace our JSON database with a SQL database before deploying.

-Here is reference code for the frontend and the backend for this exercise.
+Here is reference code for the and the for this exercise.
 You can do better!